 The following serious adverse reactions are discussed elsewhere in labeling:

-- Akathisia [see WARNINGS AND PRECAUTIONS]
+- Hypersensitivity reactions [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS].

 Clinical Trials Experience

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

 The adverse reactions described in this section reflect Gadavist exposure in 6,330 subjects (including 184 pediatric patients, ages 0 to 17 years) with the majority receiving the recommended dose.
 Approximately 50% of the subjects were male and the ethnic distribution was 60% Caucasian, 30% Asian, 6% Hispanic, 2% Black, and 3% patients of other ethnic groups.
 The average age was 55 years (range from1 week to 93 years).

 Overall, approximately 4% of subjects reported one or more adverse reactions during a follow-up period that ranged from 24 hours to 7 days after Gadavist administration.

 Adverse reactions associated with the use of Gadavist were usually mild to moderate in severity and transient in nature.